1996 PW

-' is an exceptionally eccentric trans-Neptunian object and a damocloid on an orbit typical of long-period comets but one that showed no sign of cometary activity around the time it was discovered.
+' is an exceptionally eccentric trans-Neptunian object and damocloid on an orbit typical of long-period comets but one that showed no sign of cometary activity around the time it was discovered.
 The unusual object measures approximately 10 km in diameter and has a rotation period of 35.4 hours and likely an elongated shape.

 Description

 orbits the Sun at a distance of 2.5–504 AU once every 4,033 years (semi-major axis of 253 AU).
 Its orbit has an eccentricity of 0.99 and an inclination of 30° with respect to the ecliptic.

 Simulations indicate that it has most likely come from the Oort cloud, with a roughly equal probability of being an extinct comet and a rocky body that was originally scattered into the Oort cloud.
 The discovery of prompted theoretical research that suggests that roughly 1 to 2 percent of the Oort cloud objects are rocky.

 was first observed on 9 August 1996 by the Near-Earth Asteroid Tracking (NEAT) automated search camera on Haleakala Observatory, Hawaii.
 It is the first object that is not an active comet discovered on an orbit typical of long-period comets.

 has a rotation period of 35.44±0.02 hours and a double-peaked lightcurve with a high amplitude of 0.44±0.03 magnitude (U=3).
 Its spectrum is moderately red and featureless, typical of D-type asteroids and bare comet nuclei.
 Its spectrum suggests an extinct comet.
 The upper limit on 's dust production is 0.03 kg/s.